-Anna Peterson has worked professionally for almost 20 years on campaigns focused on corporate social responsibility, anti-sweatshop, human rights, immigration, public health, wilderness, 1872 Mining Law reform, smoke-free communities, food safety, and climate issues.
-She interned with the late Senator Paul Wellstone and Global Exchange, and has worked with Blue Cross and Blue Shield of Minnesota, Alaska Wilderness League, M+R Strategic Services and Pew Environment Group.
-She was Director of Operations, Finance and HR with Durango-based Verde Brand Communications for six years.
-Anna is the President of Conservation Communications, a firm working with non-profits, corporations, and small businesses to expand their reach, power, and change-making abilities to win campaigns.
-Anna has been fortunate to live in many of the West’s best mountain towns and currently lives in Durango, Colorado with her husband Tim and dog, Greta.
-Anna also serves on the board of the Sustainability Alliance of Southwest Colorado organizing Durango’s monthly Green Drinks events and local sustainability events calendar.
+Anna Peterson has worked professionally for almost 20 years on campaigns focused on corporate social responsibility, human rights, immigration, public health, conservation, 1872 Mining Law reform, smoke-free communities, food safety, and climate issues.
+She has worked with many corporations, small businesses, elected officials, health care organizations, foundations, and conservation groups.
+She served as the Director of Operations, Finance and HR for an Outdoor Industry Communications agency for six years.
+Anna runs her own firm and works with non-profits, corporations, and small businesses to expand their reach, power, and change-making abilities to win campaigns.
+Anna has been fortunate to live in many of the West’s best mountain towns and currently lives in Durango, Colorado with her husband and dog.
+Anna also serves on many local Durango area board of directors.

 A California native, Diana grew up spending summers with her extended family hiking and horseback riding in Southwest Colorado.
 After graduating from Dartmouth College, Diana returned to Pagosa Spings as an Americorps volunteer for an affordable housing non-profit.
 Diana then attended UCLA School of Law, where she specialized in Public Interest Law and Policy.
 As an attorney for the California Attorney General, she represented the state’s natural resource agencies in their efforts to protect and manage California’s complex ecosystems, including water resources and air quality.
 In 2014, Diana and her family returned to Southwest Colorado to be closer to the wild places they love.
 Diana enjoys climbing, skiing, mountain biking and looking for pinecones with her husband Andrew and their sons Bear and Henry.